alexjc/neural-enhance/README.rst

 1. Examples & Usage
 ===================

-The main script is called ``enhance.py``, which you can run with Python 3.4+ (see setup below).
+The main script is called ``enhance.py``, which you can run with Python 3.4+ once it's `setup <#2-installation--setup>`_ as below.
 The ``--device`` argument that lets you specify which GPU or CPU to use.
 For the samples above, here are the performance results:

-* **GPU Rendering** — Assuming you have CUDA setup and enough on-board RAM to fit the image and neural network, generating 1080p output should complete in 5 seconds.
+* **GPU Rendering HQ** — Assuming you have CUDA setup and enough on-board RAM to fit the image and neural network, generating 1080p output should complete in 5 seconds, or 2s per image if multiple at the same time.
-* **CPU Rendering** — This will take roughly 20 seconds for 1080p output, however on most machines you can run 4-8 processes simultaneously given enough system RAM.
+* **CPU Rendering HQ** — This will take roughly 20 to 60 seconds for 1080p output, however on most machines you can run 4-8 processes simultaneously given enough system RAM.
+Runtime depends on the neural network size.

-The default is to use ``cpu``, if you have NVIDIA card setup with CUDA already try ``gpu0``.
-On the CPU, you can also set environment variable to ``OMP_NUM_THREADS=4``, but we've found the speed improvements to be minimal.
+The default is to use ``--device=cpu``, if you have NVIDIA card setup with CUDA already try ``--device=gpu0``.
+On the CPU, you can also set environment variable to ``OMP_NUM_THREADS=4``, which is most useful when running the script multiple times in parallel.

 1.a) Enhancing Images
 ---------------------

 .. code:: bash

+    # Run the super-resolution script for one or more images.
     python3 enhance.py example.png

+    # Display output image that has `_enhanced.png` suffix.
+    open example_enhanced.png

 1.b) Training Super-Resolution